AmanGupta5555/AI-Enhanced-Quantum-Payment-Routing/README.md

 **AI Enhanced Quantum Payment Router**

-## 2. Describe Your Solution; What Problem You Are Solving
+## 2. Solution Description

-The **FIS Quantum Payment Router** is an innovative solution designed to optimize cross-border payment routing in financial networks.
+The **AI Enhanced Quantum Payment Router** is an innovative solution designed to optimize cross-border payment routing in financial networks.
 Cross-border payments often face challenges such as high transaction fees, variable forex rates, network latency, and liquidity constraints, leading to inefficiencies and increased costs for financial institutions and their clients.
 Traditional routing methods may not dynamically account for real-time network conditions or optimize across multiple factors simultaneously.

 Our solution addresses these issues by leveraging **artificial intelligence (AI)** and **quantum computing principles** to identify the most cost-effective and efficient payment paths between banks.
 It considers factors like latency, fees, liquidity, and forex rates, while also adapting to real-time network conditions (e.g., offline nodes or insufficient liquidity).
 The goal is to minimize transaction costs, reduce delays, and ensure reliable payment delivery, ultimately enhancing the efficiency of global financial transactions.